top of page

 • Know and track your Key Performance Indicators (KPI’s).

-• Continually track financial performance; share appropriately with subordinates.
+• Track financial performance; share appropriately with subordinates.

 • If needed, retain management consulting assistance.